mahadhitia/SQL-Data-Definition-Language-Project/README.md

 **Mahadhitia Commerce** is a fictional e-commerce company.
 This project focuses on designing and building a relational database using Microsoft SQL Server to store, organize, and manage data.
-The database is developed from ground up, starting from creating database, tables, constraints, and relationships between entities.
+The database is developed from ground up, starting from creating database, tables, constraints, relationships, and load data.

 ---